joeyipara02/Azure-AD-Project/README.md

 # Objective

 Microsoft Azure is a cloud-based platform that provides various tools and services.
 This guide will take you through creating an account, setting up a Windows 11 virtual machine (VM), and configuring Active Directory (AD) on a Windows Server 2019.
 The server will then be promoted to a domain controller (DC).
 Afterward, we'll join the Windows 11 VM to the domain we just created.
 Following that, we'll create users, organizational units (OUs), groups, and demonstrate how to add a user to a security group and OU.
+In this guide I will walk you step by step from a perspective of someone with no IT experience.
+This was my first time messing around in Azure and I thought I would help others like me who have no experience.
+I hope by the end of this guide you will have confidence to talk about Active Directory and Domain Controllers in your interviews with confidence.
+This is coming from someone with no IT experience so it is a little lengthy with some steps being "obvious" to most.
+I

 ## What is Active Directory and a Domain Controller?